IAlready8/GMB-GRAPHIC-PERSONAL/README.md

     -   Import the Git repository where your project is hosted (e.g., GitHub, GitLab, Bitbucket).

 3.  **Configure the Project:**
-    This project includes a `vercel.json` file which explicitly configures it as a static deployment with no build step.
-When you import the project into Vercel, it will use this configuration automatically, ensuring consistent deployments.
-You should not need to change any settings in the Vercel dashboard.
+    This project includes a `vercel.json` file which explicitly instructs Vercel to skip the standard `install` and `build` commands.
+This is crucial because the project uses a CDN-based import map and does not require a server-side build.
+This configuration prevents dependency conflicts and ensures deployments are fast and reliable.

 4.  **Deploy:**
     -   Click the "Deploy" button.
-    -   Vercel will deploy your site and provide you with a live URL.
-Your interactive project gallery is now live.
+    -   Vercel will follow the instructions in `vercel.json`, skip the build, and deploy your site as-is.

 ---